-- Unenrollment Due to Truancy At Start of School Year: If a student fails to attend school at the beginning of the school year and there is no successful contact with the student/families despite reasonable efforts made by Boston Prep, the student will be unenrolled from Boston Prep on or about October 1 of the school year. - Unenrollment Due to Truancy Throughout the Year: If a student is absent for ten (10) consecutive days during the school year, Boston Prep will investigate whether the student intends to return through multiple reasonable efforts, including but not limited to an attempt to contact the families by phone, through certified mail and/or by a home visit.
-If there has been no successful contact between the family and the school to explain the absences, that student may lose his or her seat at Boston Prep and may be considered unenrolled from the school. - According to M.G.L. c.
-76 and c.
-72, § 8, all students under 16 are expected to be in school.
-Boston Prep operates in compliance with the Department of Transitional Assistance requests and requirements.
+Boston Prep keeps accurate records of attendance and will make the records available for inspection by the Department of Elementary and Secondary Education, as necessary.
+Failure to attend school, except under extraordinary circumstances, may result in school personnel contacting certain state agencies or filing an official complaint with the appropriate court.
+If a student is absent for ten (10) consecutive days during the school year, Boston Prep will investigate whether the student intends to return through multiple reasonable efforts, including but not limited to an attempt to contact the families by phone, through certified mail and/or by a home visit.
+If there has been no successful contact between the family and the school to explain the absences, that student may lose his or her seat at Boston Prep and may be considered unenrolled from the school.
+If a student fails to attend school at the beginning of the school year and there is no successful contact with the student/families despite reasonable efforts made by Boston Prep, the student will be unenrolled from Boston Prep on or about October 1 of the school year.

-EXCUSED ABSENCES
+EXCUSED AND UNEXCUSED ABSENCES